PreviousView allNext

 What can we see in the data?

-The data clearly highlights how age impacts Tesla Model 3 insurance costs, with younger drivers facing significantly higher premiums compared to older drivers.
+The data clearly highlights how age impacts Tesla Model 3 insurance costs, with significant variations across different age groups.

 This steady decline in premiums aligns with insurance risk models, which typically reward more experienced drivers with lower rates.
 As drivers age, they generally develop safer driving habits, accumulate longer claims-free records, and present lower statistical risk to insurers.